conradakunga/Blog/_posts/2025-10-05-how-to-unit-test-a-class-with-options-in-c-net.md

 ---
 layout: post
-title: How To Unit Test A Class With Options
+title: How To Unit Test A Class With Options In C# & .NET
 date: 2025-10-05 21:46:02 +0300
 categories:
     - C#